 Social Issues

-The current diseases hailing the global population can not possibly be classified in the category of standard medical ill health but causes a lot of pain and suffering to the people.
-Some of the circumstances which cannot be included among the standard ill health in society is the illhealth in the environment like pollution and social diseases like war, violence, and crime.
-Others include illhealth affecting the education sector such as abuse and disrespect and health in the economy like corruption, greed, and opportunism.
-Religious ill in society such as harmful and superstitious practices and the inappropriate belief and interpretation of concepts concerning religion and God play a major role in my perspective on healthcare policies (Thomas & McCormick, 2014).
+The current diseases hailing the global population can not possibly be classified in the category of standard medical ill health but cause a lot of pain and suffering to the people.
+Some of the circumstances which cannot be included among the standard ill health in society are ill health in the environment, like pollution, and social diseases like war, violence, and crime.
+Others include ill health affecting the education sector, such as abuse and disrespect, and health in the economy, like corruption, greed, and opportunism.
+Religious ills in society, such as harmful and superstitious practices and inappropriate beliefs and interpretations of concepts concerning religion and God, play a major role in my perspective on healthcare policies (Thomas & McCormick, 2014).
 Hence, spirituality can be used as a major aspect of holistic care in such circumstances.
-This can be done by accepting spirituality as a significant long-lasting solution that leads to wholeness, well-being, and connectedness even after these types of ill health.
+This can be done by accepting spirituality as a significant, long-lasting solution that leads to wholeness, well-being, and connectedness even after these types of ill health.

 Influential factors

-My father was a pastor and my mom was a teacher.
+My father was a pastor, and my mom was a teacher.
 They taught us to be noble people in society with the fear of the lord and do good by being the pillars of our family.
-I learned about good and evil all my life which led me to choose a career in nursing so that I could do good in society.
+I learned about good and evil all my life, which led me to choose a career in nursing so that I could do good for society.
 My religious background and my personal belief in God played a bigger role in my current belief situation.
-In addition, my work experiences while working with trauma patients in the mental health department played a significant role in my current perspective on health care policies.
-I learned that apart from medical attention and financing from the government these patients needed religious interventions to help in their healing processes.
+In addition, my work experiences while working with trauma patients in the mental health department played a significant role in my current perspective on healthcare policies.
+I learned that apart from medical attention and financing from the government, these patients needed religious interventions to help them heal.

 Inconsistencies

 Recently, science has been able to make a positive connection between approaches to ill health based on science and on religion.
-Regardless of the milestone made in the field of medicine medications cannot function alone.
-Often the medications administered to patients encourage unhealthy styles of living.
-Patients are given a chance of survive after an illness or trauma by the administration of medicines making them heavily dependent on the medications for the most part of their lives (Aldwin, 2014).
-As a result, the patients develop unhealthy lifestyle and mindset which disconnects them from their spirituality.
+Regardless of the milestones made in the field of medicine, medications cannot function alone.
+Often, the medications administered to patients encourage unhealthy styles of living.
+Patients are given a chance to survive after an illness or trauma by the administration of medicines, making them heavily dependent on the medications for the most part of their lives (Aldwin, 2014).
+As a result, the patients develop unhealthy lifestyles and mindsets, which disconnect them from their spirituality.
 Therefore, they are not able to heal properly and continue with life after an illness.

 Conclusion

-Healthcare policies have not based their concepts on spirituality making the healing process of patients to be incomplete.
+Healthcare policies have not based their concepts on spirituality, making patients’ healing process incomplete.
 Incorporating spirituality in the treatment plan for patients would eliminate the symptoms associated with post-traumatic stress.
-Thus, holistic care gives an opportunity for the nurse to get connected to the patient, their families, and themselves through self-acceptance and letting go of stress and guilt making them free from mental disturbances and ill health.
+Thus, holistic care gives an opportunity for the nurse to get connected to the patient, their families, and themselves through self-acceptance and letting go of stress and guilt, making them free from mental disturbances and ill health.
 Therefore, the physical, mental, and psychological aspects of ill health should be addressed simultaneously for better patient outcomes.

 References